 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
 You may find the Left Upper Quadrant Pain article more useful, or one of our other health articles.

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Synonyms: left subcostal pain, left hypochondrial pain

 Left upper quadrant (LUQ) pain means pain in the left upper abdominal region.
-There are related separate articles Right Upper Quadrant Pain, Abdominal Pain, Abdominal Pain in Pregnancy, Abdominal Pain in Children.
+There are related separate articles: Right Upper Quadrant Pain, Abdominal Pain, Abdominal Pain in Pregnancy, and Acute Abdominal Pain in Children.

 - Pain: onset, nature, time course, radiation, exacerbating or relieving factors.

 These points can be remembered with the mnemonic 'SOCRATES': [Site] [Onset] [Character] [Radiation] [Associated symptoms][Time] [Exacerbating/relieving] [Severity].